hassanharis/RFNSA-STAD-Wrangler/README.md

 # RFNSA

-A Python tool to wrangle antenna details from RFNSA.com for populating into EME compliance software
+A Python tool to wrangle antenna details from RFNSA STAD Table for easier and faster populating into EME compliance software with accuracy and transparency

 ## Example Input & Output